EECS150/asic_labs_fa21/project/checkpoint2.md

 ### 4. Running the Test
 This testbench will load a program into the instruction memory, and will then run until the exit code register has been set.
 There is also a timeout to make sure that the simulation does not run forever.
-This will also tell you whether or not your testbench is passing the test.
-You should only be running this test suite after you have eliminated some of the bugs using single instruction tests described below.
+You should only be running this test suite after you have eliminated some of the bugs using single instruction tests, as described below.

 ### 5. Running assembly tests
 We have provided a suite of assembly tests to help you debug all of the instructions you need to estimate.